simplesamlphp/simplesamlphp/docs/simplesamlphp-upgrade-notes-2.0.md

 ## Functional changes

+- EntityIDs are no longer auto-generated.
+Make sure to set something sensible in the array-keys in `metadata/saml20-idp-hosted.php` and for any saml:SP in `config/authsources.php` (or to the existing entityIDs when upgrading an existing installation).
+  If you are using a database to store metadata, make sure to replace any `__DYNAMIC:<n>__` entityID's with a real value manually.
+Dynamic records are no longer loaded from the database.
+See the "Upgrading and EntityIDs" section at the end of the document for more information.
 - Modules must be enabled through the `module.enable` option in `config.php`.
 Modules can no longer be enabled by having a file named `enable` or `default-enable` in the module's root directory.
 - The base URL of the SimpleSAMLphp installation no longer provides an admin menu.
 Instead this is now at the location